flatironinstitute/finufft/docs/index.rst

-.. finufft documentation master file, created by sphinx-quickstart on Wed Nov  1 16:19:13 2017.
+.. finufft documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.